flocked/AdvancedCollectionTableView/Sources/AdvancedCollectionTableView/Documentation/AdvancedCollectionTableView.docc/Docs/Registering Table Cells.md

 ## Overview

-Use a cell registration to register table view cells with your table view and configure each cell for display.
+Use ``AppKit/NSTableView/CellRegistration`` to register table view cells with your table view and configure each cell for display.
 You create a cell registration with your cell type and data item type as the registration’s generic parameters, passing in a registration handler to configure the cell.
 In the registration handler, you specify how to configure the content and appearance of that type of cell.

 The following example creates a cell registration for cells of type `NSTableCellView`.
 It creates a content configuration with a system default style, customizes the content and appearance of the configuration, and then assigns the configuration to the cell.